 Over the two years, you will cover aspects of stage management, lighting, sound, props and set making and you will learn the importance of how these areas work together.
 You will also look at production arts planning; the context of performance; health and safety; and working for yourself in the industry.

 The structure of the course means the first year is when more of the operator and technician roles are learnt and completed, before progressing onto more senior production roles in year two.

-Year two is more in-depth, and it introduces you to the more senior roles in production.
-You will fulfil the roles of lighting designer, sound designer and deputy stage manager and stage manager, again working on college and external productions to demonstrate learning.
+Year two is more in-depth, and it introduces you to the more senior roles in stage production.
+You learn and develop the roles of lighting designer, sound designer and deputy stage manager and stage manager, again working on college and external productions to demonstrate learning.

 Entry to this course requires five GCSEs at grade 4 (C) including English (essential) and maths (desirable).
 You will be required to provide one reference and it is desirable that you can demonstrate a 90% attendance rate from your last place of work or study.

 You will be invited to attend a welcome event where you will participate in an audition to show you have a suitable level of experience or interest in the production arts, this is to support your careers choice and ensure that we place you on the right programme for you.

 Consideration will be given to all applicants over the age of 19 who do not hold formal English and maths qualifications.

 Assessment is completed through coursework over the two years.
 This course is highly practical, with an emphasis on doing and reflecting, often in a working blog format.
 Other assessment methods include presentations, sound and lighting design, plots, and reports.
 All areas of the course contribute to your final grade, however, there is opportunities to focus on particular areas of specialism too.